ndje-enge/ELT-Pipeline-Databricks/README.md

 ## Project Overview

-**AtliQon**, a leading sports articles retailer, recently acquired **SportBar**, a supplier of sports nutrition and wellness products.
+AtliQon, a leading sports articles retailer, recently acquired SportBar, a supplier of sports nutrition and wellness products.
 This project implements a robust data integration pipeline that:

 1. **Ingests** SportBar's OLAP data from AWS S3
 2. **Transforms** the data through Bronze → Silver → Gold layers using the Medallion Architecture